tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/产品简介/应用场景_intl.md

 [//]: # (chinagitpath:XXXXX)

 ## Internet of Vehicles
 **Human-vehicle interaction:** Data about the driving habits of the driver is collected and analyzed, and real-time conditions of vehicle parts such as tires, brake pads and air conditioners as well as traffic conditions are also monitored, providing traffic advice in a timely manner.
-Further, such data can be combined with the data in insurance company databases to select the most appropriate insurance policy.
+In addition, such data can be combined with the data in insurance company databases to select the most appropriate insurance policy.
 ![](//mc.qcloudimg.com/static/img/82588f952a68ce7afa33119c5f763dd0/image.png)

 ## Smart Home